Resolving the Debate Between Boltzmann and Gibbs Entropy: Relative Energy Window Eliminates Thermodynamic Inconsistencies and Allows Negative Absolute Temperatures

-\textit{Conclusions.} In this work, we introduced a relative energy constraint in the calculation of the microcanonical partition function, which eliminates negative/infinite temperatures for systems with unbounded spectra, such as ideal gases with a few degrees of freedom, a quantum harmonic oscillator, and a quantum particle confined in an infinite well.
-At the same time, the proposed entropy definition allows for negative temperatures for systems with non-monotonic density of states, i.e., a bounded spectrum, such as a two-state system with population inversion.
-This makes the proposed entropy definition the one that is the closest to predictions from the canonical ensemble in each case considered (see Table \ref{tbl:comparison}).
-The physical insight underlying the proposed approach is that systems with higher energy will interact more with their surroundings, thus causing a larger perturbation in their energy.
-Mathematically, while an absolute energy constraint uses up one degree of freedom from the system (by fixing the value of $E$), the use of a relative energy constraint fixes only the ratio $H/E$, thus retaining the original number of degrees of freedom of the system and resulting in the correct scaling of energy with temperature for various systems.
-Thereby, we proposed a resolution to the ongoing debate in microcanonical statistical mechanics on the use of the Gibbs volume entropy and Boltzmann surface entropy.
-Overall, this work sets the foundation for using the relative-energy-constrained Boltzmann surface entropy in the microcanonical ensemble of statistical mechanics.
-Thereby, the work puts on firm theoretical footing the existence of negative temperatures for systems with bounded energy spectra.
-Finally, this work lays a solid foundation for accurate theoretical descriptions of isolated systems with few degrees of freedom using statistical mechanics.
+To conclude, we introduced a relative energy constraint in the calculation of the microcanonical partition function, which eliminates negative/infinite temperatures for systems with unbounded spectra (i.e., without an upper limit on the allowed energy), such as ideal gases with a few degrees of freedom, a quantum harmonic oscillator, and a quantum particle confined in an infinite well.
+At the same time, the proposed entropy definition allows for negative temperatures for systems with non-monotonic density of states, i.e., a bounded spectrum (with an upper limit on energy), such as a two-level system with population inversion.
+This makes the proposed entropy definition the one that is the closest to predictions from the canonical ensemble in each case considered (see Table \ref{tbl:comparison}), although such equivalence was not imposed in this work and may not arise for all possible systems, as shown for the two-level system.
+We also explained how the degeneracy-based entropy is not applicable in many cases and also does not agree with canonical-ensemble predictions.